More than 200,000 people in the United States are diagnosed with lung cancer each year. Surgery is a most common treatment for this condition.

 A pneumonectomy is the surgical removal of an entire lung.
 In a partial pneumonectomy, one or more sections of a lung are removed.
 In an extrapleural pneumonectomy, used to treat a rare type of cancer called mesothelioma, the entire lung and a portion of the diaphragm are removed.

-Doctors and other caregivers at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) will work closely with you and your family to develop a surgical treatment plan suited to your situation.
+Doctors and other caregivers at Dana-Farber Brigham Cancer Center will work closely with you and your family to develop a surgical treatment plan suited to your situation.
 As well as providing specialized medical care, we offer a range of supportive services, including nutritional counseling, emotional and spiritual support, financial advice, and complementary therapies, such as acupuncture and massage.

 Before performing a pneumonectomy to treat lung cancer or mesothelioma, your doctor will thoroughly evaluate you to confirm that your healthy lung will be able to handle your body’s entire breathing workload.
 Following surgery, additional treatments – including radiation and/or chemotherapy – are offered to enhance local and systemic control of disease.